usnistgov/800-63-3/sp800-63c/sec4_federation.md

 ## 4. Federation

 In a federation protocol, a relationship is formed between the subscriber, the identity provider (IdP), and the relying party (RP) as shown in [Figure 4-1](#63cSec4-Figure1).
 Depending on the specifics of the protocol, different information passes among the participants at different times.
 The subscriber communicates with both the IdP and the RP, usually through a web browser.
-In most cases, the RP and the IdP communicate with each other; this communication can happen over the *front channel* (through redirects involving the subscriber), or over the *back channel* (through a direct connection between the RP and IdP).
-In some cases, the subscriber may present an information bundle to the RP that is packaged and pre-signed by the IdP that is stored as part of a cached credential they retain.
+The RP and the IdP communicate with each other, either over the *front channel* (through redirects involving the subscriber), or over the *back channel* (through a direct connection between the RP and IdP).

 <a name="63cSec4-Figure1"></a>